tarizshahid/Azure-Functions/README.md

 **function.json** is created for compiled languages but for scripting language you must provide it (function.json is created when we build or puiblish)
 Every function has only one trigger.

 **FUNCTIONS_WORKER_RUNTIME** environment variable in Azure Functions specifies the language or runtime that your function app uses to execute functions.
-(Runtime stack sets it e.g dotnet core)
+(Runtime stack sets it e.g dotnet core).
-**FUNTIONS_EXTENSION_VERSION** is an environment variable that specifies the version of the Azure Functions runtime that your function app is using. (default setting is version 2.x)
+**FUNTIONS_EXTENSION_VERSION** is an environment variable that specifies the version of the Azure Functions runtime that your function app is using. (default setting is version 2.x).

-Best way to **migrate** is to create a new function app and port existing version function code to the new app.
+Best way to **Migrate** is to create a new function app and port existing version function code to the new app.